Best Practices of a Chief Revenue Officer: 8 Qualities to Strive For

 For example, by examining sales analysts’ and teams’ performance data, you can pinpoint exactly what drives revenue growth and decide where to focus your energy.
 Knowing your existing customers’ behavior helps you meet and exceed revenue goals through strategic up-sales and customer success initiatives.

 Beyond revenue numbers, successful CROs have a keen sense of their industry.
 A significant 72% of CROs recruited from outside the company have over 15 years of professional experience.
-Additionally, a notable 76% have previously been employed at startup companies, while a vast majority of 96% have gained experience at established corporate entities.
+Additionally, a notable 76% have previously been employed at startup companies, while 96% have gained experience at established corporate entities.

 2. Collaboration Driven